shinokada/typelet/README.md

-# Typewriter Figlet (typelet)
+# Typelet

 ## Overview

-Create a figlet word or add words to file and print it like a typewriter.
+Create a figlet word or add words to a Typelet file and print it like a typewriter.

 ![image](https://raw.githubusercontent.com/shinokada/tw/main/images/400-tw.gif)